-Occasionally, insurance carriers will pay you interest for charges they have failed to pay in a timely manner.
-How can you record that interest in Partner, without throwing off your Accounts Receivable?
+Occasionally, insurance carriers pay you interest for charges they have failed to pay in a timely manner.
+How can you record that interest in PCC, without throwing off your Accounts Receivable?
 An interest payment is unexpected revenue that should not be posted against the original charges.
-Is there a “correct” way of keeping track of the income in Partner?
+Is there a “correct” way of keeping track of the income in PCC?
 The procedure below will teach you one common method.

 For this process to work, you will need:

 An “Insurance Interest” procedure in the Procedures table in